squinkylabs/SquinkyVCV/docs/sq.md

 ## Extending the length

-There is a temporary hack to make it possible to lengthen a track.
+The end of the sequence (loop point) is indicated with a vertical purple line in the piano roll.

+There are two ways to change the length of the sequence: inserting notes past the end, and the change length command.

 You may move the cursor past the end of the track.
 If you insert a note there, the track will be extended in units of 4/4 bars to accommodate the new note.

-Note that it is not easy to know how long your track actually is.
-And it is currently impossible to shorten it, once you have lengthened it.
+This way there is always room available in a measure to insert new notes.

+The other way, with the change length command, allows more control.
+Pressing the 'n' key will set the length to the nearest grid point to the cursor.
+This allows setting and end point that is not on a bar boundary, and also allows shortening a track.

+Note that the end point is quantized to the grid, even if *snap to grid* is not enabled.

+Note, also that if the end point is set earlier than any notes, the notes after the new end point will be deleted or shortened to fit in the new length.

 ## Some hints with editing